Login

 Learning Objectives

-LEARNING OUTCOMES: to provide students with know how, skills and abilities for carrying out all steps of an export operation
+LEARNING OUTCOMES: students will be empowered with know how, skills and abilities for carrying out all steps of an export operation

 KNOWLEDGE AND UNDERSTANDING: international trade rules, techniques of markets assessment, foreign partners and clients scouting, international negotiations, marketing, contracts, payments, transport

-MAKING JUDGEMENTS: to be in the position to realize the meaning of collected data so as to choose the best solutions for the setting of an export operation
+MAKING JUDGEMENTS: students will be able to realize the meaning of collected data so as to choose the best solutions for the setting of an export operation

-COMMUNICATION SKILLS: to interact with counterparts involved in an export operation properly, that is using correct terms and concepts
+COMMUNICATION SKILLS: students can interact with counterparts involved in an export operation properly, that is using correct terms and concepts

-LEARNING SKILLS: to deal with documents and problems stemming from an export operation
+LEARNING SKILLS: students may deal with documents and problems stemming from an export operation

 The teaching is aimed at providing students with the ability of understanding and implementing concepts, knowledge, know-how, tools, good practices relating to international trade, chiefly from the operational perspective required at business level, after a necessary introduction to Wto trade rules, as outlined in its 6 main agreements.